euav/natural-language-processing/sentiment-analysis/README.md

 # Sentiment Analysis
 This folder contains three Jupyter Notebook files for each of subtasks specified in description.
-All notebooks are independent and works fine alone.
+All notebooks are independent and work standalone.
 You can open them in GitHub preview or proceed on Google Colab by clicking on the buttons below.

 ### `character-cnn.ipynb` [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/euav/natural-language-processing/blob/master/sentiment-analysis/character-cnn.ipynb)
 Character-level convolutional neural network.